Call For Papers, Abstracts and Demonstrations

 Big Island of Hawaii - January 4-8, 2025

 The thirtieth Pacific Symposium on Biocomputing (PSB), will be held January 4-8, 2025 at the Fairmont Orchid on the Big Island of Hawaii.
 PSB will bring together top researchers from North America, the Asian Pacific nations, Europe and around the world to exchange research results and address open issues in all aspects of computational biology.
 PSB will provide a forum for the presentation of work in databases, algorithms, interfaces, visualization, modeling and other computational methods, as applied to biological problems, with emphasis on applications in data-rich areas of molecular biology.
-PSB intends to attract a balanced combination of computer scientists and biologists, presenting significant original research, demonstrating computer systems, and facilitating formal and informal discussions on topics of importance to computational biology.
+PSB intends to attract a balanced combination of computer scientists and biologists to present significant original research, demonstrate computer systems, and facilitate formal and informal discussions on topics of importance to computational biology.

 To provide focus for the very broad area of biological computing, PSB is organized into a series of specific sessions.
 Each session will involve both formal research presentations and open discussion groups.